Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 ## letsencrypt

 In order to trust a connection to a website and send your user name and password, you need a SSL certificate.
 The SSL certificate ensures that the communication is encrypted, so everything you send can only be viewed by the server and not someone who impersonates him.
-By default NextCloudPlus provides a self signed SSL certificate in order to encrypt your communication but it is strongly recomended that you use a certificate from a certificate authority.
-The NextCloudPlus can run the Let's Encrypt client which gets a certificate from https://letsencrypt.org for your (sub)Domain Name.
-NextCloudPlus also configures the web server to use it and renews the certificate once a month.
+By default NextCloudPi provides a self signed SSL certificate in order to encrypt your communication but it is strongly recomended that you use a certificate from a certificate authority.
+The NextCloudPi can run the Let's Encrypt client which gets a certificate from https://letsencrypt.org for your (sub)Domain Name.
+NextCloudPi also configures the web server to use it and renews the certificate once a month.

 ### Configure
 1. Navigate to `letsencrypt` in the TUI or the WebUI.